How to resolve conflict in a team: Step-by-step with examples

 There are three main types, which we’ll delve deeper into below.

-Task-based
+Task-based conflict

 Conflict relating to workplace tasks can arise for several reasons.
 From differing expectations to unclear responsibilities, task-based disagreements within teams are usually centred around clashing tasks delegated to various employees.

-Relationship-based
+Relationship-based conflict

 Relationship-based conflicts are most likely a result of clashing personality types.
 Differing communication styles and working preferences can lead to these people disagreeing with each other more often.

-For example, a manager with a direct, self-assured personality type might clash with an employee who’s more emotion led simply due to their differing approaches.
+For example, a manager with a direct, self-assured personality type might clash with an employee who’s more emotion-led simply due to their differing approaches.

-Value-based
+Value-based conflict

 Value conflict can arise from differences in identities and values.
 This can often include different ideas about work-life balance and working styles.
 Sometimes personal beliefs, such as politics, can even come into play.